 Next to financial support, teams can also apply for an experienced mentor to provide assistance with either the focus of the investigation or the need for competences in a specific skill.

 Looking for a teammate to collaborate?

 Here are some tips on how to find investigative journalists in other countries to team up with.

 Cross-border teams of at least two professional journalists and/or news outlets can submit a proposal for a journalistic investigation about an issue that concerns the environment and relates to continental Europe.

 The total available amount per call to be distributed among all supported investigations will be around €400.000.
 But in the next round we have a budget of €700.000 available.

 The programme is supported by Arcadia.

-For this grant programme there are 20 application rounds scheduled over a period of six years.
+For this grant programme there are 20 application rounds scheduled over a period of six years (starting in January 2022)

-- The first application deadline is Wednesday 27 October 2021 at 12 pm CEST (noon Brussels time).
+- The fifth application deadline will be Thursday 12 January 2023 at 12 pm CET (noon Brussels time).